 Hummingbird feeders are available in many different styles.
 Select one that is easy to clean and fill.
 A simple mixture of sugar and water is all that is required; red food coloring is not recommended.
-The hummingbird page has the simple formula for making your own sugar water and additional information for this popular family of birds.
+You only need one part sugar and four parts water.

 Nectar feeders are popular in areas with orioles and tanagers and these colorful species can brighten any backyard.
 Nectar mixes for orioles are commercially available or you can use a standard hummingbird mixture of sugar and water.
 Regular hummingbird feeders are also sometimes visited by orioles and tanagers if they have a place to land.